siruguri/railsschool-catchup-ruby/level1/v2/course_content/object_oriented.md

     # Run this in irb to see the output.

 What just happened there?
-Ruby offers a number of "out-of-the-box" functions that help you investigate OO concepts.
+Ruby offers a number of "out-of-the-box" methods that help you investigate OO concepts.
+[As we described before](#toc_1), in OO programming, methods are attached to objects, so these methods are called on each array object you're analyzing:

 * `.class`: To any object, append `.class` and you'll get its class name.